AgenttiX/freeradius-letsencrypt/README.md

 - Inner authentication: MSCHAPv2
 - Username: your-username@your-domain.com

 ### Windows
+So far I haven't been able to get Windows to properly accept the Let's Encrypt root certificate, which is required by this configuration.

 The group policy folder for Wi-Fi networks is `Computer Configuration -> Policies -> Windows Settings -> Security Settings -> Wireless Network (IEEE 802.11) Policies`.
 Right-click it and select `Create A New Wireless Network Policy for Windows Vista and Later Releases`.